Refined nuclear magnetic dipole moment of rhenium: $^{185}$Re and $^{187}$Re: Theory

 Function $F(r)$ takes into account the nuclear magnetization distribution inside the finite nucleus.
 In the point magnetic dipole moment approximation $F(r)=1$.
 In the finite distribution case $F(r)$ can significantly differ from $1$ inside the nucleus.
 Expressions for different models can be found in Refs.~\cite{Zherebtsov:2000,Tupitsyn:02,Volotka:2008,Malkin:2011,Roberts:2021}.
 In the simplest uniformly magnetized ball model function $F(r)=(r/r_n)^3$ for $r$ inside the sphere of radius $r_n=\sqrt{5/3}r_c$ ($r_c$ is the root-mean-square charge radius) and is equal to $1$ outside~\cite{Volotka:2008}.
 In studies of neutral atoms, this model is most widely used to calculate the BW correction~\cite{Sapirstein:2003,konovalova2017calculation,Prosnyak:2020, Ginges:2018,kozlov2001parity}.
 In the present paper, we mainly use the model which implies that magnetization can be ascribed to the single-particle structure of the nucleus.
 In this model function $F(r)$ is given by~\cite{Zherebtsov:2000}:

 for $I=L+1/2$, and

 for $I=L-1/2$.
-Here $\mu_N$ is the nuclear magneton, $m_p$ is the proton mass, $I$ is the nuclear spin, $\phi_{SO}$ is the radial part of the spin–orbit interaction $V_{SO} = \phi_{SO} \: \pmb{ \sigma }\cdot \pmb{l}$, $\left|u(r)\right|^{2}$ is the density of the valence nucleon.
-In the Woods-Saxon (WS) model of the nucleus, the wave function of the valence nucleon is determined as a solution of the Schr{\"o}dinger equation with the Woods-Saxon potential.
+Here $\mu_N$ is the nuclear magneton, $m_p$ is the proton mass, $I$ is the nuclear spin, $\left|u(r)\right|^{2}$ is the density of the valence nucleon, $\phi_{SO}$ is the radial part of the spin–orbit interaction $V_{SO} = \phi_{SO} \: \pmb{ \sigma }\cdot \pmb{l}$, $\pmb{l}$ is the angular moment operator and $\pmb{ \sigma }$ is the vector of Pauli matrices.
+In the Woods-Saxon (WS) model of the nucleus, the wave function of the valence nucleon is determined as a solution of the Schr{\"o}dinger equation with the WS potential.
 A detailed description of the implementation and parameters of the potential can be found in Ref.~\cite{Prosnyak:2021} and references therein.
 For the valence proton we set $g_L=1$, for the valence neutron $g_L=0$.
 Parameter $g_S$ is obtained from the following equations:

 for $I=L+1/2$, and

 for $I=L-1/2$.
 In the simple single-particle model with the uniform distribution of the valence nucleon, the density of the valence nucleon $|u(r)|^2$ is a constant inside the nucleus volume and there is no spin-orbit term in this model~\cite{shabaev1994hyperfine}.